xparq/Out_of_Nothing/README.txt

   - Also clip minuscule v-s (to 0) allowing to optimize out redundant calc.
 - FPS HUD
 	+ debug console log on/off, and check how it affects the fps!
-- Measure FPS without /full/ screen clear & redraw.
+- Measure FPS with partial (vs. the "mandatory" full) screen clear & redraw.
 - Test on T400 + Win7!
 - Better (de)coupling between SFML and the World!
   The generic World should also be able to use vectors, and time, without